-Okay we’re being a tad overdramatic, but candle tunnelling really is a nuisance – not only does it look ugly, but it also means you miss out on the full burning and scent potential of your candle.
-Here at Osmology, we want you to get the best burn every time so we’ve created this handy guide to help you avoid the dreaded tunnelling.
+Okay we’re being a tad overdramatic, but candle tunneling really is a nuisance – not only does it look ugly, but it also means you miss out on the full burning and scent potential of your candle.
+Here at Osmology, we want you to get the best burn every time so we’ve created this handy guide to help you avoid the dreaded tunneling.

 What is candle tunnelling?

 Candle tunnelling happens when a candle burns down its centre, leaving hard wax around the outside.
 This wasted wax means your candle won’t achieve it’s maximum burn-time, a real waste if you love your scented candles as much as us.

 As the flame burrows further down the middle, the wick will become more and more difficult to light and eventually be drowned by melting wax.

 Candle tunnelling can happen to any candle regardless of the quality or price.
 Thankfully, there are a number of things you can do to help your scented candles burn evenly and efficiently, leaving as little residual wax as possible.